28 Aug 2018

 The whole book, which is fairly long, takes place over just a few weeks, contrasting the two boys in their new lifestyles.
 Edward spends his time trying to get back to the palace to resume his duties, and Tom has given up protesting although he learns that being a crown prince isn’t as easy a life as he thought.
 He has plenty to eat and no beatings, but is restricted on all sides, unable to go anywhere by himself.

 Recommended, on the whole, to anyone interested in this kind of historical fiction based in this era.
 There are many adaptations, including some abridged variations.
-Links given should be to full print versions, but 'The Prince and the Pauper' is also freely available in electronic form.
+The links given above should be to a full print version, but 'The Prince and the Pauper' is also freely available in electronic form.

 There are also several TV and movie adaptations of this book.